 This time, I wanted to shape the cookies in a different way, and use my homemade quince paste as a filling, but, by the time I was about to work on it, the small amount of it I’ve made this year was gone… However, I’ve soon found a good quality Spanish quince paste at the store, and decided it would work well enough.
 The experiment worked very well, as you can see from the photos.
 The combination of the tasty dough and the perfumed, brightly colored, quince paste filling, was simply perfect.

-These addictive cookies make a great snack on their own, or, even better, when served with a hot beverage on a cold day.
+These addictive cookies, which were inspired by East European cookies, make a great snack on their own, or, even better, when served with a hot beverage on a cold day.
 Try them and enjoy.

 * The cookies will keep, in an airtight container, separated with wax paper, for up to a week.
 They can also be frozen for up to a month.